 FRED combines just about every available interface into one convenient workstation so that you don’t have to connect and disconnect a toolbox full of interfaces.
-Another helpful FRED feature is the collection of software packages that’s loaded on it if you request it: EnCase, FTK, Paraben’s P2, and many others.
+Another helpful FRED feature is collecting software packages that are loaded on it if you request it: EnCase, FTK, Paraben’s P2, and many others.

 Digital Intelligence, at www.digitalintelligence.com, has all the information you could ever want about the FRED systems.
 The company also offers training in the use of its systems and provides helpful technical support.